chainpoint/chainpoint-core/README.md

 ## Introduction to Chainpoint

-Chainpoint is a protocol for facilitating the decentralized notarization of data using the Bitcoin blockchain.
-It makes the process of _anchoring_ data fingerprints (hashes) to Bitcoin more cost-effective by creating intermediate, decentralized tiers between the user and the Bitcoin blockchain.
+Chainpoint is a protocol for digitally notarizing data using the Bitcoin blockchain.
+It makes the process of anchoring data fingerprints (hashes) to Bitcoin more cost-effective by creating an intermediate, decentralized network between the user and the Bitcoin blockchain.

-The first tier is the [Chainpoint Node](https://github.com/chainpoint/chainpoint-node-src), which [_aggregates_](https://github.com/Tierion/merkle-tools) user submissions into a single datapoint every minute.
+The first tier is the Chainpoint Node, which aggregates user submissions into a single datapoint every minute.
 This datapoint is then submitted to the second tier, the Chainpoint Core Network.
-The Core Network consists of many Cores running in concert to create a Tendermint-based blockchain, the Calendar.
-Every hour, a random Core is elected to anchor the state of the Calendar to Bitcoin, then write back the result to the Calendar.
-The more Cores there are, the less frequently a given Core will be selected to anchor, which reduces the burden of paying Bitcoin fees.
+The Core Network consists of many Cores running in concert to create the Calendar, a Tendermint-based blockchain.
+Every hour, a random Core anchors the state of the Calendar to Bitcoin.
+The more Cores there are, the less often a given Core is selected to anchor, which reduces the burden of paying Bitcoin fees.

-After the Cores anchor to Bitcoin, the Chainpoint Nodes retrieve the result and construct a [cryptographic proof](https://github.com/chainpoint/chainpoint-cli) showing the user's data was included in the Bitcoin blockchain.
-Because the Bitcoin blockchain is viewable by everyone and secured by Bitcoin Mining, writing data to Bitcoin constitutes a reliable form of notarization- it is a good way of attesting to the existence of certain data (ie proving you knew something) at a particular point in time.
+After the Cores anchor to Bitcoin, the Chainpoint Nodes retrieve the result and use it to construct a cryptographic proof.
+This proof shows that the Bitcoin blockchain contains a hash of the user's data.

-Users can install a release of [Chainpoint-CLI](https://github.com/chainpoint/chainpoint-cli) to submit data to a Chainpoint Node and retrieve a [Chainpoint Proof](https://chainpoint.org/#v3x).
+Users can install a release of Chainpoint-CLI to submit data to a Chainpoint Node and retrieve a Chainpoint Proof.

 ## What is Chainpoint Core?